-Money database, a database with articles about finance, indicates that 255 out of the 13,313 documents in this database contain the word "cancer," while there are 1,893,838 documents with the word "cancer" in CANCERLIT, a database with research articles about cancer.
-Given these summaries, a database selection algorithm estimates the relevance of each database for a given query (e.g., in terms of the number of matches that each database is expected to produce for the query).
+Table 1 shows a small fraction of what the content summaries for two real text databases might look like.
+For example, the content summary for the CNN Money database, a database with articles about finance, indicates that 255 out of the 13,313 documents in this database contain the word "cancer," while there are 1,893,838 documents with the word "cancer" in CANCERLIT, a database with research articles about cancer.
+Given these summaries, a database selection algorithm estimates the relevance of each database for a given query (e.g., in terms of the number of matches that each database is expected to produce for the query):

-bGlOSS is a simple example from a large family of database selection algorithms that rely on content summaries such as those in Table I. Furthermore, database selection algorithms expect content summaries to be accurate and upto-date.
-The most desirable scenario is when each database exports its content summary directly and reliably (e.g., via a protocol such as STARTS [Gravano et al. 1997]).
-Unfortunately, no protocol is widely adopted for web-accessible databases, and there is little hope that such a protocol will emerge soon.
+bGlOSS is a simple example of a large family of database selection algorithms that rely on content summaries such as those in Table 1.
+Furthermore, database selection algorithms expect content summaries to be accurate and up to date.
+The most desirable scenario is when each database exports its content summary directly and reliably (e.g., via a protocol such as STARTS [GCGMP97]).
+Unfortunately, no protocol is widely adopted for Web-accessible databases, and there is little hope that such a protocol will emerge soon.
 Hence, we need other solutions to automate the construction of content summaries from databases that cannot or are not willing to export such information.
 We review one such approach next.